The Tokyo Olympics Will Take Place Under A State Of Emergency And Without Spectators

 Other areas outside the capital that are hosting events may have some spectators, Japanese media have reported, and organizers may seek exceptions to allow VIP guests, including members of the International Olympic Committee, corporate sponsors and foreign dignitaries.

-Polls show Japanese residents are concerned about Olympic participants spreading infections to the population at large, despite promises by organizers that athletes, staff, media and other participants will be kept in a "bubble."
+Polls show the Japanese are concerned about Olympic participants spreading infections to the population at large despite promises by organizers that athletes, staff, media and other participants will be kept in a "bubble."

-At least three Olympic athletes arriving in Japan have tested positive for COVID-19, some with the Delta variant, as have some staff at the Olympic village.
+At least three Olympic athletes arriving in Japan have tested positive for the coronavirus, some with the Delta variant, as have some staff at the Olympic Village.

 Last month, the government sped up vaccinations, opening mass inoculation centers in Tokyo and Osaka, staffed by military doctors.
 It also planned to vaccinate employees at their workplaces, and students at universities.
 The government hit its target of a million vaccinations a day, but quickly exhausted supplies.

-As a result, they were forced to suspend reservations for vaccinations, and cancel the workplace vaccination plan.
+As a result, they were forced to suspend reservations for vaccinations, and abort the workplace vaccination plan.
 At present, less than 15% of the population has been fully vaccinated, according to government statistics.

 The games are causing political fallout in Japan